zyxrhythm/zyxw/README.txt

  Whois software: jwhois

--Based on the tests done - the scripts worked better on environment 2 & 3.
+-Based on the tests done - the scripts worked better on environment 2 & 3 -This alpha version has been tested running without fail for more than a year on VPS servers from https://www.ipage.com and https://www.spry.com